Dental Health – Fact or Fiction?

 10. Who is the best source for all your dental questions in the greater Twin Cities area?

 1. False.
-Advances in dental health mean that roughing 75 percent of people over the age of 65 still have some or all of their teeth!
+Advances in dental health mean that roughly 75 percent of people over the age of 65 still have some or all of their teeth!

 2. False.
 While calcium supplements are helpful at protecting your teeth, recent studies have found that they can slightly increase your heart attack risk compared to people who received their recommended daily amount through diet alone.

-3. According to this blog we wrote earlier, permanent teeth usually come in around the age of six or seven.
+3. Permanent teeth usually come in around the age of six or seven.

 5. False.
 It doesn’t matter whether you use an electric toothbrush or a manual, it’s all about how well you hit all the surfaces of your teeth.
 Electric toothbrushes are only as effective as the toothbrush holder!